MTXIII/InvertedIndex/README.md

 # InvertedIndex
-Simple inveted index program with tkingter GUI using tkinter.
+Simple inverted index with GUI using tkinter.